 While Pathway is an online program of BYU–Idaho, it is priesthood led at the local level.
 An area seventy or stake president must request a program in his area, provide access to existing facilities, coordinate with the institute program, and call local service missionaries.
 Bishops and branch presidents encourage participation by their members.
 Ward and branch councils provide encouragement and follow-up.

-Pathway helps priesthood leaders in their stewardship to bless lives by given Church members an educational opportunity they otherwise would not have had.
+Pathway helps priesthood leaders in their stewardship to bless lives by giving Church members an educational opportunity they otherwise would not have had.
 Students can be accepted without a high school diploma or GED and are not required to have an ecclesiastical endorsement their first year.
 This opens the door for any Church member willing to adhere to strive to live the BYU-Idaho Honor Code.

 In addition to the Honor Code, other levels of commitment are designed to help students succeed.
 Students must have daily access to a computer with high-speed Internet.
 They must study 15 hours a week, maintain a B average, and attend a weekly gathering with other Pathway students.
 They are also required to have some proficiency in the English language.